alintulu/Run3ScoutingJetTagging/README.md

 - Mass regression

 ### AK8 input samples

+**Please note**, before the Run3Winter24 MC campaign the Run 3 scouting collections only existed as AODSIM.
+However, the ntupiliser requires GEN information which is only available as MINIAODSIM.
+As a result, when using samples preceeding the Run3Winter24 MC campaigns  one needs to provide both the AODSIM and MINIAODSIM samples (see [here](https://github.com/alintulu/Run3ScoutingJetTagging/blob/main/Analysis/test/AK4.py#L24-L30) for an example).
+In contrast, for samples produces with the Run3Winter24 MC campaign or a later campaign only requires the MINIADOSIM sample.

 AK8 flavour tagging and mass regression is usually trained on two types of input samples: